revdotcom/nvidia-kaldi/NVREADME.md

 ./run_benchmark.sh
 ```

-To run on multiple-GPUs you must run a separate application on each GPU.
+Multi-GPU support consists of running a separate application on each GPU.
 We have
 provided a script demonstrating this.

 ```